Some habits that are okay back home are completely taboo in South Korea, and won’t help you make new friends.

-If you’re visiting South Korea for the first time, here are 16 things you should know about etiquette so you don’t accidentally offend the locals.
+If you’re visiting South Korea for the first time, here are our top Korean etiquette tips so you don’t accidentally offend the locals.

-While short-shorts and skirts are commonplace for women in Korea’s major cities, exposed shoulders and low-cut tops are considered taboo elsewhere.
+While short-shorts and skirts are commonplace for women in Korea’s major cities, exposed shoulders and low-cut tops are still considered taboo most places.

 Summers get hot in South Korea, so loose-fitting t-shirts are a good alternative to tank tops.
 And if you really can’t cover up that cleavage, be prepared for some not so pleasant looks – especially from older Korean women.